mappls-api/mappls-web-maps/readme.md

       version: '3.0', // Optional, other version 3.5 also available with CSP headers
       libraries: ['airspacelayers'], // Optional for Polydraw and airspaceLayers
       plugins: ['direction'], // Optional for any plugins
+      //auth:'legacy' /*Use only when you have legacy mappls token*/

     };